callistac/GCP-Mini-App-Engine/README.md

 ```
 If you do not want this version of the app to be the default version, add the `--no-promote` flag

 ### Accessing your app
 You can open the deployed app by typing:
 ```
 gcloud app browse
 ```
+or you can go to the Versions tab in Cloud Console and select on the instance link to interact with the app.

+### Debugging
+When I first tried deploying my own application, I kept getting

 ### Making changes to app
 Make edits to your code and then run the `gcloud app deploy` command again which will create a new version of your app and promotes it to the default version.
 All versions of the app are stored and are billable (so delete non-default versions of app to reduce costs).